deibatulina/blog/content/en/post/Пост по прошедшей неделе_3/index.md

 ---
-title: "Пост по прошедшей неделе 3.0"
+title: "Post about last week 3.0"
-subtitle: Эта неделя выдалась насыщенной на события! Чтобы узнать подробнее, читайте дальше!
+subtitle: This week was thrilling!

 # Summary for listings and search engines
-summary: Эта неделя выдалась насыщенной на события! Чтобы узнать подробнее, читайте дальше!
+summary: This week was thrilling!

 # Link this post with a project
 projects: []